miharekar/swipebox/README.md

 - svg image (if supported) now comes with a class change and not with a hardcoded filename change
 - option to show slide counter added via `showCount`

+Both of these are visible in my [PR on the Swipebox repo](https://github.com/brutaldesign/swipebox/pull/69).

 ## License

 [The MIT License](MIT-LICENSE)